NanoRacks Airlock Module: Bishop

-The NanoRacks Airlock Module is the first-ever commercial Airlock that will operate on the International Space Station.
-Owned by NanoRacks, the Airlock will be both a permanent commercial uncrewed module onboard the International Space Station, and also a module capable of being removed from the Space Station and used on a future commercial platform, such as Ixion.
+The NanoRacks Airlock Module (Bishop) is the first-ever commercial Airlock that will operate on the International Space Station.
+Owned by NanoRacks, Bishop will be both a permanent commercial un-crewed module onboard the International Space Station, and also a module capable of being removed from the Space Station and used on a future commercial platform, such as Independence-1.

-The in-house team at NanoRacks, led by Brock Howe, will oversee the project management, mechanical and avionics design engineering, safety, operations, quality assurance, mockups and crew training, and the final assembly, integration and testing of the Airlock.
+The in-house team at NanoRacks, led by Brock Howe, will oversee the project management, mechanical and avionics design engineering, safety, operations, quality assurance, mockups and crew training, and the final assembly, integration and testing of the Bishop airlock.

 Commercial opportunities for customers around the world include CubeSat deployment, MicroSat deployment, internal research racks, externally mounted research racks, and more.

 Learn more about the opportunities available, download the NanoRacks Airlock Module pdf.

 In February 2017, NanoRacks selected Boeing as a partner to fabricate and install the Airlock’s Passive Common Berthing Mechanism (PCBM), which is used to connect most pressurized modules of the Space Station– and is the most critical piece of hardware for the Airlock.
 The PCBM hardware is being manufactured at the Boeing facilities in Huntsville, Alabama.
 Boeing will also provide additional engineering services required for developing and manufacturing of the airlock.